Which Series or Model Is My Apple Watch? (2023)

 Return to top

-Use this table to find which Apple Watch series your watch belongs to, and click the links to learn more about each Apple Watch series and its features to help you narrow down exactly which watch you have.
+To find which Apple Watch series your watch belongs to, check the table for the model number you found in the steps above.
+You can also click the links to learn more about each Apple Watch series and its features.
 Since model numbers may be used across a variety of styles within the same series or generation (e.g. Nike and Hermes), the more specific features and specs of your model will help you determine exactly which Apple Watch you have.
-This also shows you the Apple Watch Series in order from oldest to newest.

 Model Number Apple Watch Generation